 Guide to Make Labuan Your Profit Centre

-Case Study 2: Malaysia Financial Services Company
+Case Study 1: Malaysia Financial Services Company

-Case Study 3: China Electronic Trading Company
+Case Study 2: China Electronic Trading Company

 Why creating a substance is important for your business?

-Labuan FSA has a strong legislation is placed with newly revamped guidelines and legislation in 2010 is to overcome all compliance requirements to meet world standard set up by OECD.
-Since this overhaul, Labuan IBFC is categorized whitelist jurisdiction by OECD and Labuan also has been recognised by Hong Kong, Singapore and Australia for listing in their exchanges.
+In 2010, the Labuan FSA has put in place a strong legislation with many revamped guidelines.
+The guidelines are put in place to help companies to overcome all compliance requirements and to meet the standard set up by OECD.
+Since this overhaul, Labuan IBFC is categorized as a whitelist jurisdiction by OECD.
+One key testimony to the status is that Labuan companies are recognized by Hong Kong, Singapore and Australia for listing in their exchanges.